Don’t Miss the Deadline: Arizona’s Statute of Limitations for Personal Injury

 If you were hit by a city vehicle or injured on public property in Phoenix, the clock is already ticking.

-At Hartley Law, we move quickly to identify all responsible parties and ensure every deadline and notice is met correctly and on time.
+At Hartley Law, we move quickly to identify all responsible parties and ensure every notice and deadline is met correctly and on time.

-📝 visit https://hartleylawusa.com/contact-2/ for a free, urgent case review.
+📝 Visit https://hartleylawusa.com/contact-us/ for a free case review.

 There are no fees unless we win, and your information is always secure.